 The National Collegiate Honors Council (NCHC) holds their annual conference each November.
 This conference provides students from Honors programs and colleges across the country to meet one another and share their research.

 Students present at the conference as part of 'Student Interdisciplinary Research Panels,' in which each student has 15 minutes to present his or her research.
 To submit to the conference, a student must be in good standing in the Honors Program and be available to attend the National Conference.

 To submit, a student must prepare a 50-word description of the project and a 150-200 word abstract by early Spring semester, and submit it to the Director for review.
 Watch for the 'Call for Presenters' in January or early February for details.
-For more information visit the 'Student Poster Guidelines' on the NCHC website.
+For more information visit the 'Student Proposal Guidelines' on the NCHC website.
 Guidelines for the 2014 conference are available for review.

 A student testimonial from the NCHC website:

 At my first NCHC conference, I attended a meeting of the Precollege Education of the Gifted Committee, and amazing things happened for the students there.
 We told our stories, and for the first time I realized that I was not alone in Honors.
 Many of us had been gifted “low achievers” in our early academic careers, with high test scores but low grades.
 We lacked motivation.
 We didn’t care about succeeding.
 But then something happened to change our attitudes.
 We started succeeding and joined our Honors Programs.
 We were excited by the challenges and the expectations of our Honors communities.
 That meeting changed my perspective on what Honors can do for students.
 It made me want to help new members in my program find their way, so they could feel connected.

 ~ Kelly M. Deprez (University of Maine)